-- This presentation contains general information. - It is meant to be used as a guide during the webinar. - All participants are muted during the webinar. - Have a question? - " Type your question in the Questions area during the webinar.
-There will be question-and-answer periods during the webinar. - Please maximize your screen size to have full use of the webinar's features.
+- This presentation contains general information to be used as a guide during the webinar.
+All participants are muted. - Have a question? - " Type your question in the Questions box during the webinar.
+We will answer questions during the webinar and in the Questions box. - This webinar will be recorded.
+Our recordings & PDFs are available at www.trsl.org/members/webinars